new-xmon-df/arduxmon-iot-projects/README.md

           The Piezoelectric Vibration & Knock Sensor Module offers versatility in motion detection, with analog/digital outputs and sensitivity adjustment for seamless project integration.

+5. **Controls**:
+   Controls are components that allow for manual adjustment of parameters in electronic circuits.
+These include potentiometers, encoders, and switches, among others.
+Below is a list of controls I've integrated into my projects:

+   - **Potentiometers**:
+      - [WH148](Components/Controls/Potentiometers/WH148/README.md): The WH148 is a rotary potentiometer commonly used for adjusting parameters such as volume, brightness, or other analog values in electronic circuits.
+While I primarily use the 10 kΩ version, the WH148 is available in other resistance values to suit various applications.

 ### How can you contribute?

 I love the idea of building a collaborative community!
 If you have improvements, corrections, or new projects to add,